hydephp/develop/README.md

 ## About this repository

-Contains the frontend assets for HydePHP stored in hydephp/framework under resources/assets.
-See https://github.com/hydephp/framework/tree/master/resources/assets
+Contains the frontend assets for HydePHP.

 ### Source files
 Source files are stored in the root of the repository.
 These can be published to your Hyde installation or used to compile into the dist/ directory.

 ### Compiled files
 Compiled files are stored in the dist/ directory and can be loaded through the CDN or NPM.

-They are included in the Hyde/Framework package and can be used locally by customizing the Blade view.

 ### About the files